 - 11. WFP responded to 13 major emergencies in 2014 and 12 major emergencies in 2015.
-Current trends in climate-, conflict- and health-related crises risk are increasing the number of people living in hunger, and indicate that it will remain necessary for WFP to continue to maintain a strong focus on saving lives and livelihoods in emergencies if it is to help countries achieve the 2030 Agenda.
+Current- trends in climate-, conflict- and health-related crises risk are increasing the number of people living in hunger, and indicate that it will remain necessary for WFP to continue to maintain a strong focus on saving lives and livelihoods in emergencies if it is to help countries achieve the 2030 Agenda.
 Climate change threatens to break down food systems by increasing frequency and severity of natural hazards, with a disproportionate impact on vulnerable food-insecure households.
 The global community cannot and should not keep saving the same lives every year.
-Climate justice16 and the 2030 Agenda call for collective responsibility to perform the adaptation and mitigation work that will help build the resilience of marginalized people living in vulnerable places.
+Climate justice and the 2030 Agenda call for collective responsibility to perform the adaptation and mitigation work that will help build the resilience of marginalized people living in vulnerable places.
 The continued proliferation and fragmentation of conflicts is leading to increased displacement and growing humanitarian needs.
 These conflicts, with no peaceful solution in sight, create the quintessential oxymoron of ever longer lasting protracted emergencies requiring broad based humanitarian assistance, and offering little if any space for productive sustainable development activity. - 12.
-The State of Food Insecurity in the World report from 201517 states: "Over the past 30 years, the typology of crises has gradually evolved from catastrophic, short-term, acute and highly visible events to more structural, longer-term and protracted situations [...].
+The State of Food Insecurity in the World report from 2015 states: "Over the past 30 years, the typology of crises has gradually evolved from catastrophic, short-term, acute and highly visible events to more structural, longer-term and protracted situations [...].
 In other words, protracted crises have become the new norm, while acute short-term crises are now the exception."
-The Committee on World Food Security (CFS) adopted the Framework for Action for Food Security and Nutrition in Protracted Crises (CFS-FFA) in 2015,18 in recognition of the impact on affected populations of food insecurity and undernutrition.
+The- Committee on World Food Security (CFS) adopted the Framework for Action for Food Security and Nutrition in Protracted Crises (CFS-FFA) in 2015, in recognition of the impact on affected populations of food insecurity and undernutrition.
 WFP has unique strengths and capacities for responding to affected populations in protracted crises, and for acting on the principles set out by the CFS-FFA.
 WFP's mandate has allowed it to accumulate significant experience in both the humanitarian and development contexts, which makes it well suited to help strengthen the resilience of affected people in protracted crises by also applying a development lens in its humanitarian response, and by aligning its recovery and development interventions accordingly. - 13.
 The 2030 Agenda recognizes that concurrent action in different contexts and across sectors is required.
 By addressing their interconnected root causes, poverty and hunger can be ended forever.
 This is critical wherever hunger is found, and resonates with the 2030 Agenda's call to prioritize people in situations of conflict, disaster, risk and vulnerability.
-Supporting the 2030 Agenda, actions to end hunger include the outcome documents of important United Nations conferences and summits. - 14.
-The World Humanitarian Summit deliberations focused the attention on the scale of changes required to address the magnitude of challenges before us.
+Supporting the 2030 Agenda, actions to end hunger include the outcome documents of important United Nations conferences and summits, in particular the World Humanitarian Summit. - 14.
+The World Humanitarian Summit focused global attention on the scale of changes required to address the magnitude of challenges before us.
 Trends in climate-related disasters, intra-state conflict and displacement suggest that the world will see an increasing number of complex and protracted crises in the coming decades.
-The Summit affirmed that humanitarian assistance alone cannot adequately address the needs of the world's most vulnerable people.
-A coherent approach is required to sustainably address the root causes of crisis, including political diplomacy for prevention and conflict resolution, and integrating humanitarian, development and peace-building efforts19.
+The Summit made clear that humanitarian assistance alone cannot adequately address the needs of the world's most vulnerable people.
+A coherent approach is required to sustainably address the root causes of crisis, including political diplomacy for prevention and conflict resolution, and integrating humanitarian, development and peace-building efforts.
 Achieving the affirmations of humanity for millions of people will need to go beyond a declaratory vision.
-It will need to shape politics, steer behaviour and be a consistent driver of political, social and financial decisions.
-Humanity will need to become inseparable from the responsibility to act. - 15.
-Participants emphasized that humanitarian needs must be met by adequate and predictable financing, and commitments were made to widen donor base.
-Unrestricted humanitarian access, the humanitarian principles and the international protection standards were underscored as imperative; there is an urgent need to uphold and promote them.
-Participants also resolved to
+It will need to shape politics, steer behaviour and be a